BenjaminRiderelli/cleanapipractice/README.md

 # Get it going

-npm install and .env as follows is enough to get the rest api going and connected to your mongoDB MONGO_URL=
+npm install and .env as follows is enough to get the rest api going and connected to your mongoDB.
+MONGO_URL=
 HOST_URL=
 JWT_ISSUER=